ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

                                               # can be up to 20
 ```
 ### Evaluate the model
-Put your data in `./validation_data` and evaluate the result by typing the comment as follows
+Put your data in `./validation_data` and evaluate the result by typing the command as follows
 ```bash
 $ python3 validation.py
 ```